-The Company's financial condition remains solid and continues to strengthen, which can be attributed to the Company's low cost structure, reasonable level of debt and prospects for growth.
-As at December 31, 2018, the Company had total equity of \$1,151.5 million (December 31, 2017 - \$958.5 million).
-As at December 31, 2018, the Company's ratio of current assets to current liabilities was 1.35:1 (December 31, 2017 - 1.3:1).
-The Company's current working capital level of \$312.6 million at December 31, 2018 is up from \$226.9 million at December 31, 2017 due in large part to the timing of cash inflows and outflows in relation to tooling related accounts.
+The Company's financial condition remains solid, which can be attributed to the Company's low cost structure, reasonable level of debt and prospects for growth.
+As at December 31, 2019, the Company had total equity of \$1,218.4 million, up from \$1,151.5 million at December 31, 2018.
+As at December 31, 2019, the Company's ratio of current assets to current liabilities was 1.40:1 (December 31, 2018 - 1.35:1).
+The Company's current working capital level of \$317.5 million at December 31, 2019 is relatively consistent year-over-year, up only slightly from \$312.6 million at December 31, 2018.
 Credit facilities (discussed below) are expected to be sufficient to cover the anticipated working capital needs of the Company.
-Management expects that all future capital expenditures will be financed by cash flow from operations, utilization of existing bank credit facilities or asset backed financing.
+Management expects that all future capital expenditures will be financed by cash flow from operations, utilization of existing bank credit facilities or asset based financing.